 Check out our product to learn more about DNA extraction, electrophoresis and PCR.

 Principle of PCI method:

 As we said earlier, phenol-chloroform isoamyl alcohol relies on the principle of liquid-liquid extraction of biomolecules.
 It denatures the protein part and separates the genomic DNA into a soluble phase.

 To understand it precisely, we need to look inside the tube, let dive into the tube.

 Suppose the tube is filled with phenol, chloroform, isoamyl alcohol and cell suspension.
 The phenol is less-polar while the watery part (containing chloroform) is polar in nature.
 Also, note that phenol is denser than water so remained at the bottom of the tube.

 DNA is a polar molecule having a negative charge.
-The principle of the polarity of biomolecules says that the polar molecules dissolve in the polar solvent and the non-polar molecules in the non-polar solvents.
+The principle of the polarity of biomolecules says that the polar molecules dissolve in the polar solvent and the non-polar molecules in the non-polar solvent.

 Henceforth, water (present in the solution) dissolve DNA but not protein while phenol can’t dissolve the DNA.
 Due to the higher density of phenol, it remains at the bottom.
-So the genomic DNA remains in the upper watery-soluble part while the cell debris remains below.
+So the genomic DNA remains in the upper watery-soluble part while the cell debris remains at the bottom.

 This is the simplest explanation of the principle.
 Importantly during the process, emulsification happens, meaning a foam-like emulsion forms which should be removed first.
 Note this point, I will explain this part (how to remove foam) later.